lucaaiello/graphical-models-for-boundary-detection/README.md

-# graphical-models-for-boundary-detection
-This is a repository containing all the codes used in "Detecting Spatial Health Disparities Using Disease Maps"

-The data analysis folder contains the data along with the script through which obtaining the results regarding the three settings under which the analysis was conducted.
-The data folder contains the following files:
-- SIR_adjusted.csv: observed and expected counts of the 4 cancers along with the standardized ratio for each California county;
-- covariates.csv: for each county in the US there are reported the percentages of people under-18, over-65, with high school education, the percentage of families below the poverty threshold and the percentage of unemployment;
-- insurance.csv: for each county in the US there are reported the percentages of different insurance status (e.g. uninsured, medicalaid, insured);
-- race.csv: for each county in the US there are reported race percentages (white, black, other);
-- sex.csv: for each county in the US there are reported sex percentages (male, female);
-- smoking: smoking rates for each California county.

-For all of the three cases it was used the unstructured disease graph:
-- main.R: data preparation, posterior analysis
-- sampler.rcpp: metropolis within gibbs algorithm written with RcppArmadillo

-Note that into main.R and sampler.rcpp there is a parameter cvrts that can take 3 values: "adj" for covariates only into the adjacency model, "mean" only in the mean structure and "meanadj" both in the mean and in the adjacency.

-The simulation codes are contained in the "Misspecified models" and "CAR" folders.
-The Misspecified models folder contains the codes used to produce the results shown in the manuscript.
-To help the reader navigate the folder the folder are nested in the following way:

-1. once you access "Misspecified models" you find three folders called "Directed", "Undirected" and "Unstrucured".
-They refer to the data generating process.
-2. each of these three folder contains other three folders named "Directed", "Undirected" and "Unstrucured", referring to the two misspecified models and the one fitted under the true one.
-They contain codes for generating results for all the scenarios.

-Note that: in each subfolder the one called "RE_generation_X_DAGAR" contains the generated data; in each file called assessment_X.R there are some files to be called referring to the folder "runs_X", which you need to create and store into it the runs of each scenario simulation experiment, they are the results that are obtained by running the codes in "sim_gaussian_X_DAGAR.R".

-The WAIC and rmse folder contain codes to generate tables and figures regarding WAIC and rmse.

-The CAR folder contains codes to reproduce the results concerning the comparison in the supplementary materials with the MCAR specification.
+# Graphical Models for Boundary Detection

+This repository contains all code used in the paper
+**“Detecting Spatial Health Disparities Using Disease Maps.”**

+The repository is organized into three main components: data analysis, simulation studies, and model comparison.

+---

+## Data Analysis

+The `data_analysis/` folder contains the data and scripts used to produce the results for the three empirical analysis settings considered in the paper.

+### Data

+The `data/` subfolder includes the following files:

+- **`SIR_adjusted.csv`**
+  Observed and expected counts for four cancers, together with standardized incidence ratios (SIRs), for each California county.

+- **`covariates.csv`**
+  County-level demographic and socioeconomic covariates for U.S. counties, including:
+  - percentage of population under 18,
+  - percentage over 65,
+  - percentage with high school education,
+  - percentage of families below the poverty threshold,
+  - unemployment rate.

+- **`insurance.csv`**
+  County-level percentages of insurance status (e.g., uninsured, Medicaid, insured).

+- **`race.csv`**
+  County-level race composition percentages (White, Black, Other).

+- **`sex.csv`**
+  County-level sex composition percentages (Male, Female).

+- **`smoking.csv`**
+  Smoking prevalence for each California county.

+---

+### Model Fitting

+For all three empirical settings, an **unstructured disease graph** is used.

+- **`main.R`**
+  Data preprocessing, model fitting, and posterior analysis.

+- **`sampler.rcpp`**
+  Metropolis-within-Gibbs MCMC sampler implemented in **RcppArmadillo**.

+Both `main.R` and `sampler.rcpp` include a parameter `cvrts`, which controls the role of covariates in the model:
+- `"adj"`: covariates enter only the adjacency (boundary) model;
+- `"mean"`: covariates enter only the mean structure;
+- `"meanadj"`: covariates enter both the mean and adjacency components.

+---

+## Simulation Studies

+Simulation code is contained in the `Misspecified models/` and `CAR/` folders.

+### Misspecified Models

+The `Misspecified models/` folder contains all code used to produce the simulation results presented in the manuscript.
+The folder structure is nested as follows:

+1. The top level contains three folders:
+   - `Directed`
+   - `Undirected`
+   - `Unstructured`
+   These correspond to the **data-generating process (DGP)**.

+2. Each of these folders contains three subfolders:
+   - `Directed`
+   - `Undirected`
+   - `Unstructured`
+   These correspond to the **fitted models**, including the two misspecified models and the correctly specified one.

+Each subfolder includes:
+- **`RE_generation_X_DAGAR/`**
+  Generated random effects (synthetic data) for the corresponding scenario.

+- **`assessment_X.R`**
+  Scripts for evaluating model performance.
+These scripts expect results to be stored in a folder named `runs_X/`, which must be created manually.

+- **`sim_gaussian_X_DAGAR.R`**
+  Script used to generate simulation runs.
+The outputs of this script should be saved in the corresponding `runs_X/` folder.

+---

+## Model Comparison: WAIC and RMSE

+The `WAIC and rmse/` folder contains scripts to compute and visualize:
+- Widely Applicable Information Criterion (WAIC),
+- Root Mean Squared Error (RMSE).

+These scripts generate the tables and figures reported in the manuscript.

+---

+## CAR Model Comparison

+The `CAR/` folder contains code to reproduce the results in the **Supplementary Materials**, where the proposed approach is compared with the **MCAR (Multivariate Conditional Autoregressive)** specification.

 Here a brief guideline on where to find code to generate the plots and tables regarding the results in the manuscript: